Our Priorities

 - Collective Bargaining Rights for Public Safety Officers.
 AFSCME strongly supports protecting and expanding the rights of public safety officers to form strong unions and negotiate with their employers.
 The Public Safety Employer-Employee Cooperation Act will put state and local government public safety officers on equal footing with other public servants.
 It will provide public safety officers with the freedom to form a union and will establish the ability to negotiate with their employer over wages and hours.
 This will promote greater cooperation between public safety agencies and their employees, which will result in more effective and more efficient delivery of emergency services that all our communities depend upon.
 AFSCME also supports the Public Service Freedom to Negotiate Act, which strengthens the rights of public employees to form a union, setting minimum nationwide standards for collective bargaining rights that all states must provide to public sector workers.

-- Public Safety Officer Concussion and Traumatic Brain Injury Health Act of 2023 (S. 894/H.R.
-2548).
-Introduced by Sens.
+- Public Safety Officer Concussion and Traumatic Brain Injury Health Act.
+Previously introduced by Sens.
 John Cornyn (R-TX) and Catherine Cortez Masto (D-NV) in the Senate and Reps.
 Dan Crenshaw (R-TX) and Angie Craig (D-MN) in the House, this bipartisan legislation would require the Secretary of Health and Human Services to collect and disseminate information on concussions and traumatic brain injuries among public safety officers and provide recommendations and protocols for identifying, treating and diagnosing concussions.
 It would also require the Centers for Disease Control and Prevention (CDC) to disseminate information to mental health professionals on the connection between traumatic brain injuries and stress disorders and suicidal inclinations.
+AFSCME supports the reintroduction of this bill.

 AFSCME also supports legislation that would develop immersive, real-life, scenario-based trainings to improve officer safety, resilience and crisis intervention; the removal of a federal requirement that state and local governments must contribute funding for bulletproof vests in order to receive critical grants in honor of AFSCME fallen hero Wayne “Cotton” Morgan; and the closing of an unjust loophole in the Public Safety Officers’ Benefit (PSOB) that excludes paramedics and EMTs employed by a private ambulance service who are killed in the line of duty.